 - They are simultaneously filing for Social Security Disability Insurance (SSDI), the other Social Security–run benefit program for people unable to work because of illness or injury.

 Under these conditions, you can file online through the SSDI application process.
-SSA will contact you if its representatives need additional information.
+Social Security will contact you if it needs additional information.
 You will receive a printed summary of the application in the mail for your records.

-Otherwise, you can apply by calling Social Security's national number, 800-772-1213, or contacting your local SSA office to schedule a telephone appointment.
-Amid the COVID-19 pandemic, SSA field offices are closed to walk-in traffic and scheduling physical appointments only in select “dire need” situations.
+Otherwise, you can apply by calling Social Security's national customer-service number (800-772-1213) or contacting your local SSA office to schedule an appointment.

 Keep in mind